 • What you see Italians slathering on every inch of their skin on most beaches, is not olive oil, like many erroneously believe.
 It’s a balanced blend of moisturizer and sunscreen.
 This double-duty multi-use product replenishes dry scaly skin and helps protect from nasty UVBs.

 • For impeccable complexion, Italian women commonly protect their face with a lightweight foundation with high SPF, and delicately dust cheekbones with bronze highlighter.
 Plus, you can also use some on your shoulders and decollété in the evening, or mix a small amount of vaseline with your highlighter, and sweep it over bare legs when the sun goes down.

-• Sensual lips can be achieved even on the shore with lip stain.
-It doubles as blusher, and in a pinch it can be mixed with a dab of white eye shadow for a little evening shimmer.
+• Sensual lips can be achieved even on the shore with a lip stain.
+It doubles as a blusher, and in a pinch, it can be mixed with a dab of white eye shadow for a little evening shimmer.